defund12/defund12.org/_emails/us/pennsylvania/pittsburgh_mayor.md

 ---
 title: Pittsburgh, PA
+permalink: "/pittsburgh-mayor"
+redirect_from:
-permalink: "/pittsburgh_mayor"
+  - "/pittsburgh_mayor"
 name: Letter to the Mayor
 city: Pittsburgh
 state: PA
 layout: email
 recipients:
   - bill.peduto@pittsburghpa.gov
+body:
-body: "Dear Mayor Peduto,\n\nMy name is [YOUR NAME] and I am a resident of [NEIGHBORHOOD/BOROUGH/CITY]\n\nFrom reports of protesters being attacked around the city to the killing of Antwon Rose in East Pittsburgh - the police have shown that they are not doing their jobs to serve and protect all citizens of this city.\n\nIn 2020 the Bureau of Police’s budget
+  "Dear Mayor Peduto,\n\nMy name is [YOUR NAME] and I am a resident of [NEIGHBORHOOD/BOROUGH/CITY]\n\nFrom reports of protesters being attacked around the city to the killing of Antwon Rose in East Pittsburgh - the police have shown that they are not doing their jobs to serve and protect all citizens of this city.\n\nIn 2020 the Bureau of Police’s budget